GenomeDK/genomedk-docs/system-status.rst

     We currently have an incident that influences some/all users.
 We are aware of the problem and working on a fix.
 This page will be updated when we know more.

 .. event:: Problems with faststorage
+    :uid: downtime-220817
+    :start: 2021-08-17 19:00 +0200
+    :end: 2021-08-18 09:20 +0200
+    :actualend: 2021-08-18 09:20 +0200
+    :tags: incident faststorage

+    During this incident, /faststorage became unavailable at approximately 19:00 on Tuesday, 17th of August.

+    The issue was reported by several users.
+Initially, users reported problems with logging in.
+Support staff started investigating the issue at 08:30 on Wednesday, 18th of August.

+    After debugging it turned out that one of the meta servers handling /faststorage requests was hanging and needed to be killed and restarted.
+We have experienced this issue several times and are now in discussions with the developer of the file system underlying /faststorage to fully resolve the issue.

+    Operations were resumed again 09:20 on Wednesday, 18th of August.

+.. event:: Problems with faststorage
     :uid: downtime-220810
     :start: 2021-08-10 08:00 +0200
     :end: 2021-08-10 16:00 +0200